huntdatacenter/docs/docs/administer-science/services/machine-types.md

 ::: tip Pending activation

-Machine types marked with a star (`*`) in the tables below are expected to be available during 2023-Q2.
+Machine types marked with a star (`*`) in the tables below are available in location 2.

 :::

 ## Compute optimized machine types

-These machines are optimized for computation with 2GB, 4GB or 8GB for memory per vCPU respectively.
+These machines are optimized for computation with 2 GB, 4 GB, 8 GB or 16 GB of memory per vCPU respectively.

 ### B-series

+2 GB of memory per vCPU.

 | **Type**    | **vCPU** | **Memory (GB)** |
 | ----------- | -------- | --------------- |